 Once your offer has been promoted and you start getting leads, you should email the sales team with the following information:

 - A quote of the week.
-Similar to the talking points, including a more general quote that Sales can use on their calls can keep the conversations up-to-date.
+Similar to the talking points, including a more general quote that sales can use on their calls to keep the conversations up-to-date.
 The best quotes are the ones that are data-driven and relevant, so try to include a recent industry trend or stat.